-- (1) This section applies if a person suffers loss because- - (a) a police officer exercises powers under this Act; or - (b) an assistant exercises powers under this Act in accordance with a request of a police officer given under section 612.

-- (2) Compensation is payable by the State to the person whose property is damaged. - (3) However, compensation is not payable to a person if the person is found guilty of the commission of an indictable offence because of the exercise of the powers. - (4) Also, compensation is not payable for the lawful seizure of a thing under this Act. - (5) The Minister is to decide the amount of the compensation. - (6) A person who is dissatisfied with the Minister's decision under subsection (5) may apply to a court, within 28 days, for compensation under this section. - (7) If the person applies under subsection (6), the court may decide the amount of the compensation.
+- (1) This section applies if a person suffers loss because- - (a) a police officer exercises powers under this Act; or - (b) a protective services officer exercises powers under chapter 19, part 1; or - (c) an assistant exercises powers under this Act in accordance with a request of a police officer or protective services officer given under section 612. - (2) Compensation is payable by the State to the person whose property is damaged. - (3) However, compensation is not payable to a person if the person is found guilty of the commission of an indictable offence because of the exercise of the powers. - (4) Also, compensation is not payable for the lawful seizure of a thing under this Act. - (5) The Minister is to decide the amount of the compensation. - (6) A person who is dissatisfied with the Minister's decision under subsection (5) may apply to a court, within 28 days, for compensation under this section. - (7) If the person applies under subsection (6), the court may decide the amount of the compensation.